-the body's betrayal, with everything and nothing to lose, took them back once again to a time when innocence did not exist because no one had dreamed up hell.
+Each one thought the rot was hers alone.
+Now, sitting on the floor braving the body's treason, with everything and nothing to lose, the phrase takes them back once again to a time when innocence did not exist because no one had dreamed up hell.

 It is 1940 and they are going by themselves to play at the beach.
 L has packed a picnic lunch for them and as always they will eat it in the shade and privacy of Celestial Palace: a keeled over row boat long abandoned to sea grass.
 They have cleaned it, furnished it and named it.
 It contains a blanket, a driftwood table, two broken saucers and emergency food: canned peaches, sardines, a jar of apple jelly, peanut butter, soda crackers.
 They are wearing bathing suits.
 Heed is wearing one of Christine's, blue with white piping.
-Christine's is a yellow two piece, midriff, it is called.
-Their hair has been quartered into four braids so they have identical hair styles.
+Christine's is a yellow two piece; midriff, it is called.
+Their hair has been guartered into four braids so they have identical hair styles.
 Christine's braids are slippery, Heed's are not.
 They are walking across the hotel lawn when one remembers that they have forgotten the jacks.
 Heed volunteers to get them while Christine waits in the gazebo and guards the food.